tikhonlavrev/Simple-Bad-Images-Remover/README.md

 # Simple-Bad-Images-Remover

 This NC-AI™ Simple-Bad-Images-Remover build from CLIP+MLP architecture by Python script.
 This script is using Aesthetic scoring method to removing bad images from the folder by utilizing CLIP "ViT-L/14".
+The script is adapted from [improved-aesthetic-predictor](https://github.com/christophschuhmann/improved-aesthetic-predictor) using pre-trained MLP, sac+logos+ava1-l14-linearMSE.pth

 ## Prerequisites